 Why is Authorized Capital Stock Important

-A cap on authorized shares via the corporate charter protects investors by preventing companies from diluting stock value by issuing more shares over time.
+Capital stock is important because it places a cap on authorized shares via the corporate charter.
+It protects investors by preventing companies from diluting stock value by issuing too many shares.

 Capital stock often confuses people, as it has multiple definitions.
 Capital stock refers to the total amount of a company’s outstanding shares.
 Capital stock can be used to calculate the value of a company, and investors often use it to research potential investments.